KarenChen96/Algorithm/com/cecilia/Heap/README.md

     ...
     PriorityQueue<E> pq = new PriorityQueue<>(list);

-- The priority queue initializes the internal array with heapify() internally, heapify() is a private method of PriorityQueue class, the only way we can utilize it is to use the cnstructor.
+- The priority queue initializes the internal array with heapify() internally, heapify() is a private method of PriorityQueue class, the only way we can utilize it is to use the constructor.

 #### Nested Class
-- (Static) Nested class: deine a class within a class, belong to class.
+- (Static) Nested class: define a class within a class, belong to class.
 - Inner class: non-static nested class, belong to instance.
 - Anonymous (inner) class: nested without name, often replaceable by lambda expressions in Java 8.